If you’re planning on implementing an ERP system, your first thought is most likely: ‘How much will it cost?’

 Of course, if we go back to the very basics at the beginning of our project, before we get any price from our builder friend, he will want professionals to be paid to produce architectural drawings precisely stating where all walls will be, what materials will be used and where all the windows will be.
 The architect in turn will need to pass on the cost of the structural engineer who has worked out the precise width and length of the RSJ beam supporting the upper floor and the steel that supports the roof in the kitchen.

 In software terms these architects will similarly need to design which major structures of the application set will be deployed to support the recurring billing process.
 Should the service management contract process be deployed, or will the light recurring invoice process suffice?
-Should we use Dynamics NAV / Dynamics 365 Business Central’s built-in CRM module, or use the generic Microsoft Dynamics CRM | 365 Sales & Marketing?
+Should we use Dynamics NAV / Dynamics 365 Business Central’s built-in CRM module, or use the generic Microsoft Dynamics CRM?

 The more we know, the more accurate the price

-BUT, and here is a big BUT.
-Not all costs are in the project.
+BUT, and here is a big BUT, not all costs are in the project.
 As our builder is plastering room after room, the owner of the house is busy buying Farrow and Ball paint.
 The builder has only estimated for completion to an undecorated state as he knows the client has a friend who’s a decorator.
 Of course, the friend isn’t under the builder’s control and can’t start for a month, but the builder needs to get the first part of decorating done so he can fix the skirting boards.
-The decorating friend will still need paying but this wasn’t in the estimate from the builder or in the client’s Project Costs, so there’s our budget growing a little more.
+The decorating friend will still need paying but this wasn’t in the estimate from the builder or in the client’s project costs, so there’s our budget growing a little more.

 Just talking about the customer side, often in a building, the project manager is you.
 And have you noticed how many building project TV programmes have huge projects where the clients say, ‘we are going to project manage this ourselves’?
-‘Have you done this before?’ says TV presenter, ‘No. First time’ they respond!
+‘Have you done this before?’ says the TV presenter, ‘No. First time’ they respond!
 It’s frighteningly similar in software projects don’t you think?

 We often engage in conversations that go something like, ‘don’t include data migration, we’ll do that ourselves’ and ‘we have a guy in the business who does some report development, so he’ll do the reporting we need.’
 Both are excellent ideas and just like the decorator friend are not a problem as long as the project delivery team are not held up by resources outside of their control.
 And while you may not be paying a partner to do this work, don’t forget to include their cost, as it’s not in the estimate.